inoshishi-bohdan/BookStoreWebAPI/README.md

 - **ASP.NET Core**: The API is built using ASP.NET Core for cross-platform compatibility.
 - **Entity Framework**: Database interactions are handled using Entity Framework.
+- **AutoMapper**: Streamlining the mapping between entities and DTOs for enhanced productivity.
 - **Swagger**: Explore and test the API easily with Swagger documentation.

 ## Prerequisites